tanya-1509/fastq-to-vcf-galaxy-workflow/README.md

 # fastq-to-vcf-galaxy-workflow
-DESCRIPTION: FASTQ to VCF Generation: Workflow and its Explanation using UseGalaxy
+DESCRIPTION: FASTQ to VCF Generation: Workflow and its Explanation using UseGalaxy.

 OVERVIEW: This guide provides a comprehensive workflow for converting raw FASTQ sequencing data into annotated VCF files using the UseGalaxy platform.

 **FASTQ files** : Raw outputs from high-throughput sequencing, containing nucleotide sequences and corresponding quality scores.
 These files are the starting point of many genomic data analyses.